ros-navigation/navigation2/nav2_route/README.md

 ## Metrics

-TODO provide analysis (needs completion)
+TODO provide analysis (needs completion + benchmark testing)

-The use of Kd-trees to find the nearest start and goal nodes in the graph to the request is over 140x faster than the brute force data-structure lookup (0.35 ms/1000 lookups vs 50 ms/1000 lookups).
+The use of Kd-trees to find the nearest start and goal nodes in the graph to the request is over 140x faster than data-structure lookups (0.35 ms/1000 lookups vs 50 ms/1000 lookups).

 ## Parameters